Where I write professionally

 Character: Louise, the estranged wife of a television executive engaged in an extramarital affair

-Analysis: Straight was supposedly on-screen for five minutes and forty seconds, making her performance the shortest of any Oscar winner to date.
-It seems a little unfair that for just six minutes, someone should be granted what now amounts to the greatest honor an actor can have.
-Then again, if you took the highlight reel of some of these other performances, you'd probably get about 6 really good minutes.
+Analysis: Straight was on-screen for five minutes and forty seconds, making her performance the shortest of any Oscar winner to date.
+It seems a little unfair that for just six minutes of on-screen work, someone should be granted what now amounts to the greatest honor an actor can have.
+At the same time, if you took the highlight reel of some of these other performances, you'd probably get about six really good minutes.

 1980 Mary Steenburgen, Melvin and Howard B